Learning Outcomes

 Summary

 The standard of care for adults in negligence is objective and does not change because of inexperience or lack of skill.
 Adults are judged by the reasonable person test.
-Only limited exceptions—such as for children or sudden incapacity—apply.
-Professionals are held to the standard of a competent member of their field, regardless of experience.
+Established factors (likelihood of harm, seriousness, cost/practicality of precautions, social utility, and state of knowledge) guide the assessment.
+Only limited exceptions—such as for children, genuine sudden incapacity without warning, or acute emergencies—modify application, and even then the standard remains objective.
+Professionals are held to the standard of a competent member of their field, regardless of experience, with the Bolam test qualified by Bolitho and risk disclosure governed by Montgomery.

 Key Point Checklist